marigold-dev/training-dapp-3/README.md

 Fail (Rejected (("User does not have tickets => not allowed" , KT1RDQWZZx8b1iLTTbqbV7AMb8oZ3MTY3PHD)))
 ```

-Final report, with only `true` values
+Final report, with only `true` values as outputs

 ```logs
 Everything at the top-level was executed.